Arduino Potentiometer Tutorial

 Potentiometer Reading on Serial Monitor

 In this section, I will show you how you can see the potentiometer reading on the Arduino serial monitor.
 Monitoring the potentiometer value on the serial monitor has no practical use.
-But it is very useful for understanding how the potentiometer works and how to diagnose potentiometer-related problems.
+However, it is very useful for understanding how the potentiometer works and how to diagnose potentiometer-related problems.

 The below code will show the potentiometer reading on the Arduino serial monitor.